taliacotton/holler/terms.md

 meta-content:
   image:
   description: >-
-    By using Holler Services, you are agreeing to these terms.
+    By using Holler services, you are agreeing to these terms.
 Read the full Terms of Service here.
 ---